-What is the paradise they will get to after using your product or service?
-What is the state change or transformation you can deliver?
+What is the paradise they will experience after using your product or service?
+What is the state change or transformation you deliver?

 This is important.
 It causes you to think about what you do entirely from the client’s perspective.
-Fine details that you pore over become irrelevant.
+Fine details you pore over become irrelevant.
 What is the big outcome you are delivering?
 What are the critical steps that can’t be missed?

-The big outcome is what should become the focus of your message.
+The big outcome should become the focus of your messaging.
 The headline on your sales page.

 What does the problem look sound and feel like AFTER you have worked your magic?